Google Translate Disclaimer

 In addition, agreements:

-The regular overtime rules apply if any of the required conditions set out in the regulations are not met or maintained.
+Regular overtime rules apply if the conditions set out in the modified work arrangement are not met or maintained.

-Modified work arrangements do not replace other permits or variances.
-A permit from the Director of Employment Standards would still be required by an employer who wishes to arrange a longer averaging period than allowed by an MWA; or wishes to vary the rules for schedules and days off per week.
+A permit from the Director of Employment Standards is required to arrange an averaging period longer than allowed by a MWA, or wishes to vary the rules for days off per week.